Ichetucknee Springs State Park

 Welcome to Ichetucknee Springs State Park

 Traveling the pristine waters of the Ichetucknee River is the perfect outing, whether you’re looking for a vigorous adventure or a relaxing day on the water.

 Although well-known for its warm weather tubing, the 2,669-acre Ichetucknee Springs State Park is also a wildlife haven, where beaver, otter, gar, softshell turtle, wild turkey, wood duck and limpkin all find a home.
-The main draw is the park’s eight major crystalline springs that join together to create the six-mile Ichetucknee River.
+The main draw is the park’s eight major crystal-clear springs that join to create the six-mile Ichetucknee River.

 The upper portion within the state park is a National Natural Landmark, perhaps the most pristine spring run in the state and best enjoyed by canoe or kayak during the cooler months.

 Three nature trails also guide visitors through the lush park forest or through a majestic sandhill environment with towering longleaf pines.

 General Store, Food Service & Rentals at Ichetucknee

 More Places You Might Like

 Little Shoals Entrance: 11330 S.E.
 County Road 135, or Big Shoals Entrance: 18738 Southeast 94th St.